AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-58383-duplicate-credit-memos-from-simultaneous-refund-requests-via-rest-api.md

 # ACSD-58383 Adobe Commerce patch: duplicate credit memos from simultaneous refund requests via REST API

-The ACSD-58383 patch fixes the issue where issuing a refund via the REST API with two identical requests that are executed simultaneously, results in duplicate credit memos.
+The ACSD-58383 patch fixes the issue where issuing a refund via the [!DNL REST API] with two identical requests that are executed simultaneously, results in duplicate credit memos.

  This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.55 is installed.
 The patch ID is ACSD-58383.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.